-The project site proposes improvements to Shepard Place, accessing from Lindbergh Boulevard, including a newly proposed curb-and-gutter, as well as paved access to the facility.
-Primary access intends to be located on the north end of the property from Lindbergh Boulevard.
+The project site proposes improvements to Mitchell Blvd. (include a newly proposed curb-and-gutter) and accessing the project site from either Mitchell Blvd. or the future extension of Mitchell Blvd.
+Improvements also included paved access, along Mitchell Blvd., to the commercial cannabis facility.
+Primary access intends to be located on the northerly portion of the property, adjacent and south of Mitchell Blvd., which follows a general circulation pattern from Mitchell Boulevard and Willow Ave.
 The site plan configuration of the proposed development includes fire truck accessible drive aisles and a two-way driveway to ensure adequate emergency response access on-site.
 The proposed design would be subject to a standard review process by the Fire Department to ensure that the site-specific emergency access, water pressure, and other pertinent criteria are met by the project.
 Less than significant impacts are expected.

 Toxic cleaning compounds, sanitizing agents, solvents, and potentially flammable materials may also be involved within the proposed facilities.
 The use of these products would also be subject to the manufacturer's specifications, as well as local, state, and federal regulations that would help protect against accidental release, explosive reactions, injury and contamination.
 The project operator would be required to provide the proper storage facilities and containers designed to protect and isolate these substances, therefore minimizing the threat to the public or the environment.
 Facility employees shall be trained on safety rules to prevent personal or public risk.
 Solid waste produced by the project will be stored in a designated staging area with enclosures and less than significant impacts are expected.